robusta-dev/robusta/docs/developer-guide/general-guidelines.rst

-Coding Conventions and General Developer Guidelines
+Developer Guidelines
 ###################################################

+The following guidelines apply to code contributions to the Robusta engine itself.

 Formatting and coding conventions
 ------------------------------------